 - (1) An administrative warning shall be issued in writing, shall state the findings required by s.
-VE 3.12, and include a notice of appeal rights under s.
-VE 3.16. - (2) An administrative warning may be issued to a credential holder or unlicensed person by mailing the administrative warning to the last address provided to the department.
+VE 3.12, and include a notice of the right to request a review under s.
+VE 3.18. - (2) An administrative warning may be issued to a credential holder by mailing the administrative warning to the last address provided to the department.
 Service by mail is complete on the date of mailing.
-The warning may also be issued by email, if the credential holder or unlicensed person has given permission to send all notices to a specified email address.
-Service by email is complete upon sending.

-- 3.18 Review of an administrative warning.
+The warning may also be issued by email, if the credential holder has given permission to send all notices to a specified email address.
+Service by email is complete upon sending. - 3.18 Review of an administrative warning.
 A credential holder who has been issued an administrative warning may make a request in writing for the board to review its issuance within 20 days after the date of mailing or emailing.
-The request shall be in writing and set forth: - (1) The credential holder's name and address. - (2) The reason for requesting a review.
+The request shall be in writing and set forth: - (1) The credential holder's name and address. - (2) The reason for requesting a review. - 3.20 Administrative warning review procedures.
+The procedures for an administrativewarning review are:

-- 3.20 Administrative warning review procedures.
-The procedures for an administrative warning review are: - (1) Within 45 calendar days of receipt of a request for review, the board shall notify the credential holder of the time and place of the review. - (2) No discovery is permitted.
+- (1) Within 45 calendar days of receipt of a request for review, the board shall notify the 1157 credential holder of the time and place of the review.
+1158 (2) No discovery is permitted.
 A credential holder may inspect records under s.
-19.35, Stats., the public records law. - (3) The board shall preside over the appeal and the review shall be electronically recorded. - (4) The board shall provide the credential holder with an opportunity to make a personal appearance before it and present a statement.
-The board may request the disciplinary counsel to appear and present a statement on issues raised by the credential holder.
-The board may establish a time limit for making a presentation.
-Unless otherwise determined by the disciplinary authority, the time for making a personal appearance shall be 20 minutes. - (5) If the credential holder fails to appear for a review, or withdraws the request for a review, the disciplinary authority may note the failure to appear in the minutes and leave the administrative warning in effect without further action.
+19.35, 1159 Stats., the public records law.
+1160 (3) The board shall preside over the appeal and the review shall be electronically 1161 recorded.
+1162 (4) The board shall provide the credential holder with an opportunity to make a personal 1163 appearance before it and present a statement.
+The board may request the disciplinary counsel to 1164 appear and present a statement on issues raised by the credential holder.
+The board may establish 1165 a time limit for making a presentation.
+Unless otherwise determined by the disciplinary 1166 authority, the time for making a personal appearance shall be 20 minutes.
+1167 (5) If the credential holder fails to appear for a review, or withdraws the request for a 1168 review, the disciplinary authority may note the failure to appear in the minutes and leave the 1169 administrative warning in effect without further action.
+1170 (6) The board may adjourn into closed session to deliberate on the request for review.
+1171 Any action taken by the board following deliberation shall be made in open session.
+The board 1172 shall send the final decision of its review to the credential holder.
+1173 3.22 Review record.
+The credential holder may request a copy of the recorded review at 1174 - Subchapter III Procedures for Disciplinary Proceedings no cost.